vocdoni/dvote-rs-ffi/README.md

 DVote Rust is a special Rust repository, targeted to build the libraries needed by DVote Flutter Native, to run expensive computations on mobile devices.

-They can be used with the C Foreign Function Interface on any compatible platform and architecture.
+They can be used with the C Foreign Function Interface on any of the compatible platforms and architectures.
+- Android
+  - ARMv7
+  - ARM 64
+  - x86
+- iOS
+  - ARM 64
+  - x86_64

 The functions currently available are: